 Xilinx provides a series of short training videos that focus on specific design tasks to help you learn to use the Vivado IDE.
-The videos are available in the Documentation Navigator, from the Vivado Design Suite QuickTake Video Tutorials page [Ref 7] on the Xilinx website, and on YouTube.
-Use these links to explore related Xilinx Getting Started Training Videos:
+The videos are available in the Documentation Navigator, from the Vivado Design Suite QuickTake Video Tutorials on the Xilinx website, and on YouTube.